sanskrit/learnsanskrit.org/content/guide/verbs-2/the-simple-future-tense.md

 {h Making the stem}

 To make the stem of the simple future tense, we strengthen the root's vowel and add {s-dfn -sya} to the end of the root.
-Some roots will not use {s iT}:
+Some roots don't use {s iT}:

 {ex